Bart's Birthday: Plot

-After seeing more changes around town like Moe's Tavern closing, Nelson's father and the other Seymour Skinner returning, and multiple funerals, Bart goes to a taping of Krusty's show, but even Krusty is filming his series finale with Sideshow Mel while Sideshow Bob is on supervised release.
-Bart tries to prevent it from airing by mooning the studio audience, which lands him in jail.
-Bart is bailed out as Chief Wiggum mentions that he is joining the Chicago Police Department.
+After seeing more changes around town, Bart goes to a taping of Krusty's show, which is filming its series finale.
+Bart tries to prevent it from airing, which lands him in jail.
+Bart is bailed out as Chief Wiggum mentions he is also leaving.

-Bart's family takes him home as Lisa, who has won a scholarship to Juilliard and a MacArthur grant, tries to comfort him.
-The townsfolk throw him a surprise 11th birthday party, horrifying Bart, who has always been 10.
-Resisting the urges of Herbert Powell and John Cena, Bart refuses to blow out his birthday cake candles and insists "happy people don't exist in Springfield", rebuking the characters who have received spinoffs like stating that the Sea Captain isn't TV pretty, Nelson, Jimbo, Dolph and Kearney not being able to raise a baby upon moving in with Hank Scorpio and that Bleeding Gums Murphy, Frank Grimes, and Rabbi Hyman Krustofsky are supposed to be dead.
-Bart then provokes Homer into strangling him, which disrupts the finale and changes it to a scene of Bart's 10th birthday party, surrounded by his family and friends.
+Bart's family takes him home as Lisa tries to comfort him.
+The townsfolk throw him a surprise 11th birthday party, horrifying Bart.
+He refuses to blow out his birthday cake candles, pointing out that many of the characters' "happy endings" do not make sense and that Bleeding Gums Murphy, Frank Grimes and Rabbi Hyman Krustofsky are dead (despite attending the party).
+Bart provokes Homer into strangling him, which disrupts the finale and changes it to a scene of Bart's 10th birthday party.

-O'Brien is moved that Bart overcame Hack-GPT's designed finale, resetting the series.
-He announces that this is only a season premiere which angers Tom Hanks who states that he rented a tux for this event.
-When O’Brien asks Hack-GPT if it can create another 800 episodes, it explodes, causing the celebrities to flee the theater.
-O'Brien then puts on his old jacket and leaves stating that he's not going to miss this place.
+O'Brien is moved that Bart overcame Hack-GPT's designed finale and reset the series.
+He announces that this is only a season premiere.
+When O'Brien asks Hack-GPT if it can create another 800 episodes, it explodes, causing the celebrities to flee.
+O'Brien leaves stating he is not going to miss this place.